Reviving the Rocketdyne F1 Engine

 The legacy of the F-1 engine continues to inspire generations of engineers and scientists, making it a true icon in the annals of space exploration.

-Produced by Rocketdyne under the Marshall Space Flight Center’s management, the Saturn V F-1 engine was in a cluster of five drivers to launch Saturn V’s first stage, the S-IC.
+Produced by Rocketdyne under the Marshall Space Flight Center’s management, the Saturn V F-1 engine was used in a cluster of five engines to launch the first stage of the Saturn V, known as the S-IC.

-This was the time it took to take the vehicle to a height of about 36 miles and a maximum speed of about 6,000 miles per hour.
+This powerful thrust propelled the vehicle to a height of about 42 miles (68 kilometers) and a maximum speed of approximately 6,164 miles per hour (9,920 kilometers per hour).

 Want the full scoop on America’s journey to the Moon?
 Our Complete Guide to the Apollo Program has got you covered.
 Elevate your knowledge from enthusiast to expert!